CLaverdiere/gruvbox-dark-emacs/README.md

 ## About

-gruvbox dark for GNU Emacs is a direct port of the popular [gruvbox](https://github.com/morhetz/gruvbox) theme for vim, developed by Pavel Pertsev.
-It is my opinion that it's one of the finest low-contrast color themes out there.
+Gruvbox Dark for GNU Emacs is a direct port of the popular [Gruvbox](https://github.com/morhetz/gruvbox) theme for Vim, developed by Pavel Pertsev.
+It is in my opinion of the finest low-contrast color themes out there.

-This theme uses the new built-in theming support available starting with Emacs 24.
+This theme uses the new built-in theming support available starting with GNU Emacs 24.

 ## Installation